Updated January 2021, originally posted February 2017.

 It comes with no surprise that anyone landing at Liberia Airport in Costa Rica is heading to the beach.
 The crystal turquoise waters beckon travelers around the world to come for a relaxing escape.
 Many retreats to Costa Rica’s top hotels perched high above the coastline, offering peaceful, panoramic views.
 During the day, time is spent either leisurely around the pool or out exploring Costa Rica’s grand landscape.

-Situated in the northwest region of Costa Rica, the Guanacaste Province is rich with many experiences, whether you’re an adventure seeker or looking for a relaxed escape.
-The “pura vida” mindset sets the tone as easy going, and life is filled with passion, giving visitors an unique vacation.
-Whether you’re looking to go for a long weekend or adventure for a week, head to Guanacaste for the ultimate outdoor vacation in Central America.
+Situated in the northwest region of Costa Rica, the Guanacaste Province is rich with many experiences, whether you’re an adventure seeker or looking for a relaxing escape.
+The “Pura Vida” mindset sets the tone as easy going, and life is filled with passion, giving visitors a unique vacation.

-The First-Timer’s Guide to Guanacaste, Costa Rica
+The Ultimate Travel Guide to Guanacaste, Costa Rica

 What to Know Before Visiting Guanacaste, Costa Rica

 Getting to Guanacaste, Costa Rica: The region is best reached by direct flights into Liberia from airports like LAX.
 To reach the popular resort area of the Papagayo Peninsula, expect about a 30-45 minute drive.
 Be sure to pre-arrange transfers in advance if you do not plan on renting a car yourself.
 Use Google Flights to find the cheapest flights.